Quantum linear system solver based on time-optimal adiabatic quantum computing and quantum approximate optimization algorithm: Discussion

+Due to the close connection between AQC and QAOA, the runtime complexity of QAOA for solving QLSP is also bounded by $\Or(\kappa~\text{poly}(\log(\kappa/\epsilon)))$.
+Both AQC and QAOA can be implemented on gate-based quantum computers.
+Our numerical results can be summarized using the following relation:

 Here $A<B$ means that the runtime of $A$ is smaller than that of $B$.
 The two exceptions are: $\text{QAOA}\lesssim \text{AQC(exp)}$ means that the runtime of QAOA is smaller only when the optimizer $\theta$ is found, while $\text{AQC(exp)}\lesssim \text{AQC}(p)$ holds only when $\epsilon$ is sufficiently small.
-While the runtime complexity of AQC(exp) readily provides an upper bound of the runtime complexity of QAOA, numerical results indicate that the optimizer of QAOA often involves a much smaller depth and hence the dynamics of QAOA does not necessarily follow the adiabatic path.
-It is therefore of interest to find alternative routes to directly prove the scaling of the QAOA runtime without relying on AQC.
-Based on the wide range of applications of linear systems and the simplicity of the AQC scheme, we think that our AQC based QLSP solver can be a useful subroutine for future design of quantum algorithms.
+While the runtime complexity of AQC(exp) readily provides an upper bound of the runtime complexity of QAOA, numerical results indicate that the optimizer of QAOA often involves a much smaller depth, and hence the dynamics of QAOA does not necessarily follow the adiabatic path.
+Therefore, it is of interest to find alternative routes to directly prove the scaling of the QAOA runtime without relying on AQC.
+In the work~\cite{LinTong2019}, our AQC based algorithm has been combined with the eigenvector filtering technique.
+Ref.~\cite{LinTong2019} also proposed another AQC inspired quantum linear system solver, which is based on the quantum Zeno effect.
+Both methods can scale linearly in $\kappa$ and logarithmically in $1/\epsilon$.
+We expect our AQC based QLSP solvers may serve as useful subroutines in other quantum algorithms as well.